 Everyone enjoys receiving recognition for their efforts and there is no question that most of the employees of the Lawrence Police Department are doing an outstanding job in our city.
 We realize that many of our residents and visitors to Lawrence would like to know how to compliment our employees on a job well done.

 Compliments, either by following the link above or written, are one of the best ways to let our employees know that you appreciate their good work and extraordinary customer service.
 A compliment for an employee is most often sent to the Chief of Police.
 You may also advise the employee’s Shift Supervisor.
-Your compliments can also be made in person, by phone or through a letter or informal note to the Lawrence Police Department.
+Your compliments can also be made online, in person, by phone or through a letter or informal note to the Lawrence Police Department.

 A compliment may address any event in that you feel demonstrates any effort on the part of the employee that deserves special recognition.
 This may include such acts as: unusual courtesy or compassion, significant life saving measures, or other extraordinary acts.
 All compliments are formally documented and the affected employees and their supervisors will be notified.

 Most citizens have limited contact with members of the Lawrence Police Department.
 It is normal that you may have questions concerning how or why a particular incident was handled in the manner it was.
 On most occasions, the officer’s actions are dictated by state law, departmental policies, procedures, or guidelines.
 We are pleased to have the opportunity to explain to you the reasons for our behavior.
-If you need to submit a complaint about a specific incident, please fill out this form.
+If you need to submit a complaint about a specific incident, fill out this form.
 Complaints or allegations of misconduct occur if an officer is accused of deviating from departmental policies, procedures, or guidelines.

 In order to provide a complete report, citizens are encouraged to make their questions about police conduct as soon as possible after the encounter.
 The department will make a written record of your question or complaint, and the circumstances surrounding the event will be investigated at the earliest possible opportunity.